Workplace diversity: Why it’s good for business

 If your workforce doesn’t reflect the community it serves, your business may be missing out on the chance to find great employees and break into new and growing markets, both locally and globally.

 This is especially true when it comes to hiring good talent.
-The exit of baby boomers from Canada’s labour force is making it harder for businesses to hire skilled workers.
+The exiting of baby boomers from Canada’s labour force is making it harder for businesses to hire skilled workers.
 This means business owners need to be more creative to meet their recruitment needs.

-However, only 6% of business leaders surveyed by BDC rely on immigrant workers to fill their needs for skilled employees.
+While successful recruiting means making your company attractive to this target group, only 6% of business leaders surveyed by BDC rely on immigrant workers to fill their skilled needs.

 Get a competitive edge

-A key benefit of a diversity strategy is it improves your company's capacity to compete globally.
-"If you have employees who come from a part of the world where your company does business, you’re more likely to be able to get closer to these foreign markets," Lawler says.
+A diversity strategy improves your company's capacity to compete globally.
+If your employees come from a part of the world where your company does business, you’re more likely to be able to get closer to these foreign markets.

-Beyond that, several studies have found that companies with an ethnically diverse workforce perform better financially than those with a more homogeneous staff.
+In fact, several studies have found that companies with an ethnically diverse workforce perform better financially than those with a more homogeneous staff.
 Research also suggests that diverse teams are more effective, produce higher quality work and have deeper engagement.

-Better understanding of specific markets and customer groups
+New markets and customer groups

-"If you’re targeting a specific audience with advertising, you need to understand exactly what resonates with this market," he says, pointing to the need to find the right tone, visuals and messages.
+If you’re targeting a specific audience with advertising, you need to understand exactly what resonates with this market and find the right tone, visuals and messages.

 Clearly, a winning recruitment strategy in a tight labour market will include embracing diversity in your company and reaching out to immigrant workers.
-Here are three strategies to attract a more diverse workforce.

 1. Reach out to specific communities

 Business owners should be sure their recruitment strategies pinpoint specific communities.
-Long gone are the days when companies simply run ads in newspapers.
-"Recruiting has become increasingly specialized," says Lawler.
-"There are specific publications and vehicles to reach just about any group today."
+Long gone are the days when companies simply ran ads in newspapers.
+Recruiting has become increasingly specialized, with specific publications and vehicles easily available for reaching just about any group.

+You can start by targeting diverse communities through their networks.
 For example, a company that wants to hire from the Chinese community might approach a Chinese business association.